k3x/VoteMPD/README.md

 ```
 In this example a valid entry in the playlist would be: "ACDC/Back in Black.mp3"

+### Language
+* Errors are always in english
+* If you want the interface to be english instead of german:
+** Delete index.html and rename index_en.html to index.html.
+** in script.js.php, line 26: $language = "en";

 ### Further information / find errors
 * if you configured mpd to use alsa and you can not hear music check "alsamixer".
 Also check that no channel is muted.
 * ncmpc is a commandline mpd client
+* for uploading files your folder has to be writeable

 ### Autostart
 * if you want the daemon to start on every boot maybe the systemd script dist/votempd.service will help you.